Economy of Iran: Services

-Retail and distribution
+Retail distribution and hospitality

 Iran's retail industry consists largely of cooperatives (many of them government-sponsored), and independent retailers operating in bazaars.
 The bulk of food sales occur at street markets with prices set by the Chief Statistics Bureau.
 Iran has 438,478 small grocery retailers.
 These are especially popular in cities other than Tehran where the number of hypermarkets and supermarkets is still very limited.
 More mini-markets and supermarkets are emerging, mostly independent operations.
 The biggest chainstores are state-owned Etka, Refah, Shahrvand and Hyperstar Market.
 Electronic commerce in Iran passed the $1 billion mark in 2009.

 In 2012, Iranians spent $77 billion on food, $22 billion on clothes and $18.5 billion on outward tourism.
 In 2015, overall consumer spending and disposable income are projected at $176.4 billion and $287 billion respectively.